ebikatsudon/VTubeStudio/Item-Scenes-and-Item-Hotkeys.md

 Only the first time the _Item Scene_ is loaded after starting VTube Studio.
 After that, the textures will be cached in memory so loading should be instant.

+## My items don't move correctly!
+What gives?

+The item might be pinning to the wrong ArtMesh.
+Items generally pin to the topmost ArtMesh that's not set as "invisible" (0% opacity) or "deactivated" in your Live2D model.
+If you for example have some big blush overlay layer in front of your face, items may pin to that and move in unexpected ways.

+Open the logs when dropping items on your model to see the ID of the ArtMesh your item is pinning to.

+There will eventually be a UI to exclude ArtMeshes from item pinning.
+For now, there's a way to exclude them but you'll have to edit your Live2D model.
+There are two ways to exclude an ArtMesh from item pinning:

+* **[NOT GOOD]** Have `vts_ignore_raycast` as part of the ArtMesh ID.
+VTS does a contains-match, so it can be anywhere in the ID.
+* **[BETTER]** Have `vts_ignore_raycast` somewhere in the UserData field for that ArtMesh.
+When you export your model, make sure you have `Export UserData file (userdata3.json)` checked.
+This will give you a `<modelname>.userdata3.json` file that contains the IDs and UserData-tags of tagged ArtMeshes.